Judiciary of Brazil: Electoral courts and judges

 The Regional Courts are distributed through the country's State capitals, each composed of seven judges, two chosen from the second-instance State Courts, two chosen by the State Courts from the first-instance judges, one judge of the Regional Federal Court headquartered in the State's capital, or if there isn't, a Federal Judge, the last two are named from six lawyers of notable juridical knowledge indicated by the local State Court.

 These Courts have jurisdiction over the registry of the Municipal and State Directories of Brazilian Political Parties, candidates to the positions of Governor, Vice-Governor, and Federal and Local Congressmen, the Courts organize the local Electoral Juntas, designating their headquarters and jurisdiction, have the duty to maintain their authority with a provision to call upon federal assistance, and also serve as an appellate court to judgements made by Electoral Judges.

-The Electoral Judges are the State and Federal District first instance judges, their jurisdiction involves processing and judging common and electoral crimes, except those of jurisdiction of the Superior or Regional Courts, issue Electoral IDs and grant Electoral Transfer, take action to prevent illicit actions during elections.
+The Electoral Judges are the first-instance judges of the State and Federal District.
+Their jurisdiction involves processing and adjudicating common and electoral crimes, except those under the jurisdiction of the Superior or Regional Courts.
+They issue Electoral IDs, grant Electoral Transfers, and take action to prevent illicit actions during elections.

-Finally, the Electoral Juntas are composed of a Judge, who serves as president of the Junta, and two to four citizens with honest reputation.
-These Juntas are in charge of solving challenges and incidents regarding the counting of votes and issue Diplomas to the candidates elected in municipal elections.
+Finally, the Electoral Juntas are composed of a Judge, who serves as the president of the Junta, and two to four citizens with an honest reputation.
+These Juntas are in charge of solving challenges and incidents regarding the counting of votes and issuing Diplomas to the candidates elected in municipal elections.